moKidesign/jmillerservices/content/pages/home.md

 subtitle: SERVING THE GREATER NORTHWEST INDIANA AREA
 meta:
   description: This is a meta description.
-  title: The Ultimate Gatsby Starter
+  title: Hand Man Services of Northwest Indiana
 ---
 Hand Man Services provides property owners with repairs, upgrades and maintenance you can trust.
 From painting to door installations we offer competitive, affordable pricing across a variety of services.
 We also offer junk removal and a moving assistance as well.
 Call us now and we will walk you through a clear and easy step-by-step estimate.
 We schedule work around your schedule for your convenience.
 Call us today!